snowdriftcoop/snowdrift/DATABASE-MANAGEMENT.md

 Database migrations
 -------------------

-NOTE: THE MIGRATION SITUATION IS BEING ADJUSTED, THIS MAY BE OUTDATED
+NOTE: THE MIGRATION SITUATION NEEDS ADJUSTMENT AND HAS HAD SOME WORK, SO THIS MAY BE OUTDATED

 After any change to the database schema (in config/models), the first time you recompile and then start the server,